GabeStah/Airbrake.io/Copy/Language Page Rewrites/Django/text.md

 ## Quick Setup

-1. To begin using `Airbrake-Django`, start by [Creating an Airbrake account](https://airbrake.io/account/new), signing in, and making a new project.
+1. To begin using `Airbrake-Django` start by [Creating an Airbrake account](https://airbrake.io/account/new), signing in, and making a new project.
 2. Install `Airbrake-Django` via [`pip`](https://pip.pypa.io/en/stable/):

 ```bash